nuaware/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name
+- Leander Janssen
-- Job Title
+- Engineer / Instructor
-- Automation Experience
+- +20 years of experience in IT
-- Favorite Text Editor
+- Favorite Text Editor: vscode & vim

 ???
 **Let's start with introductions.
 Give us your name, job title, any automation experience, and finally your favorite text editor.
 There are no wrong answers here.
 Except for Notepad.
 Notepad++ is ok though.**